Python lxml tutorial: XML processing and web scraping

 Content

-This blog post dives deep into Python's lxml library.
+This blog post goes deep into Python's lxml library.
 We'll cover setup for different operating systems, explore its key features, and learn how to extract website content using lxml and Requests.
 Each step comes with practical Python lxml examples.

 lxml is one of the fastest and most feature-rich libraries for handling XML and HTML documents in Python.
 With the Python lxml library, you can easily create, parse, and query XML and HTML document

-Main features of LXML:
+Main features of lxml:

 • This library is essentially a wrapper over the C libraries libxml2 and libxslt.
 It is unique in that it combines the speed of these libraries with the simplicity of Python.